 If you haven’t prepared a will at the time of your death, the laws of intestate succession in California will determine how your estate is distributed among your heirs.
 Probating an estate without a will can be a lengthy process involving forms that need to be filled out, fees to be paid, required court appearances to attend, inventories taken of assets and property, appraisals to be done, estate taxes to be paid, and the distribution of the your assets and property to your heirs.

 It can become an overwhelming process for heirs and beneficiaries to deal with when someone dies without a will in California.
 Therefore, it’s important to set up a living trust to help avoid the process of intestate succession and probate.
 The Law Offices of David W. Foley at California Living Trusts can provide expert legal advice about establishing your living trust which allows you to designate how you want your assets to be distributed, to set up healthcare directives, and more.

-Contact the Law Office of David W. Foley for advice on issues involving intestate laws in California and probating an estate without a will.Schedule your FREE Consultation
+Contact the Law Office of David W. Foley for advice on issues involving intestate laws in California and probating an estate without a will.Schedule your Consultation